esbulger/Audiovisual-Perceptual-Organization/Will-Result & Analysis/2.len6-sona-multisubject analysis/Will-result analysis-multisubject-sona/README.md

-# Perceptual Similarity Data Analysis (multi-subject)
+# Perceptual Organization Data Analysis (multisubject)

-This repository contains a series of Jupyter notebooks designed for the multisubject data analysis of perceptual similarity experiments.
+This repository contains a series of Jupyter notebooks designed for the multisubject data analysis of perceptual organization experiments.